Thilakraj1998/heart-disease-classification/README.md

 ## Data
 The data is from the UCI Machine Learning Repository.
-The csv is available in the /raw-data folder, but if you want to download it from the source you can do so at: https://archive.ics.uci.edu/ml/datasets/Heart+Disease .There are multiple datasets available and we use the one processed by the Cleveland Clinic Foundation.
+The csv is available in the /raw-data folder, but if you want to download it from the source you can do so at: https://archive.ics.uci.edu/ml/datasets/Heart+Disease .There are multiple datasets available.
+We will only use the one processed by the Cleveland Clinic Foundation.
+More information about the dataset is available in raw-data/info.txt

-The dataset has 14 predictors of heart disease, but we use only two of them for the sake of simplicity - maximum heart rate achieved (thalach) and serum cholesterol levels (chol).
+The dataset has 14 predictors of heart disease.
+We will use only two of them for the sake of simplicity - maximum heart rate achieved (thalach) and serum cholesterol levels (chol).
 A scatter plot of the training dataset is shown below (Fig 1).

 ![scatter](images/eda.png)